spinalcordtoolbox/PAM50-normalized-metrics/README.md

 ## Usage

+### As part of SCT

-The repository is part of [SCT](https://github.com/spinalcordtoolbox/spinalcordtoolbox/) and is downloaded automatically during SCT installation.
+The repository is downloaded automatically during the [SCT](https://github.com/spinalcordtoolbox/spinalcordtoolbox/) installation.

 CSV files from this repository are used by the following SCT functions: